Norgul/codecacao/README.md

 ### Project description

-This is a test project for calculating URI rating average
+This is a test project for calculating URI average rating.

 ### Project initialization